PedroCordero/portfolio/README.md

-## About Me
+# Artificial Intelligence Portfolio

-Master's student in Artificial Intelligence with a solid foundation in Electronics Engineering, currently based in **{{ site.location }}**.
-Over three years of experience as a Scientific Research Engineer and intern at a multinational automotive company.
-Skilled in AI, robotics, and automation, with a strong focus in data analysis, machine learning applications, and intelligent systems.
-Proficient in English, I am seeking opportunities to contribute to AI-powered solutions, software development, and advanced engineering projects in a dynamic and innovative environment.
+Welcome to my AI Portfolio!
+This portfolio highlights my expertise, projects, and experience in Artificial Intelligence, Robotics, and Automation.
+As a Master's student specializing in AI with a solid foundation in Electronics Engineering, I have worked on intelligent systems, machine learning, and advanced automation.
+With over three years of experience as a Scientific Research Engineer and an intern at a multinational automotive company, I am passionate about developing innovative AI-powered solutions and software applications for dynamic and evolving industries.

-Feel free to reach me at [{{ site.email }}](mailto:{{ site.email }}) or find me in [LinkedIn]({{ site.linkedin }}).

 ## Education
 - M.S., Computer Science | Eötvös Loránd University (_July 2025_)